alexjoverm/typescript-library-starter/README.md

 npm install
 ```

-**Start coding!** The `package.json` file is already set up for you, so don't worry about linking to your main file, typings, etc. Just keep those files with the same names.
+**Start coding!** `package.json` and entry files are already set up for you, so don't worry about linking to your main file, typings, etc. Just keep those files with the same names.

 ### Features